-That brings us to the end of everything you ever wanted to know about opening and operating a retail store (or many, we’re happy to dream big dreams!)
-From choosing the location to marketing right in today’s times, we’ve discussed quite a few aspects.
+That brings us to the end of everything you ever wanted to know about retail store management (or many, we’re happy to dream big dreams!)
+From opening a store, choosing the location to marketing right in today’s times, we’ve discussed quite a few aspects.

 Be sure to advertise well in advance, offering neighborhood discounts, special offers in week one, and the likes to keep people coming and build a sense of familiarity.
 On the day of launch, prepare of bigger crowds than you initially anticipate- it is better to be ready than to be surprised!

 Most importantly, don’t forget to celebrate the big new milestone.